NuevoFoundation/workshops/content/english/linux-basics/kali-setup.md

 VirtualBox uses the .ova for their machine images.

 Let's download our copy of the computer!
 Click the link below to download.
-Most images big (~8GB), so this might take a few minutes.
+Most images are big (~8GB), so this might take a few minutes.

 **TODO**
 Add link